Hello World!¶

 Note

-Now you should see an your new app instance in the apps folder, under your given app name.
-Click its instance id to launch the initial html file.
+Now you should see your new app instance in the apps folder, under your given app name.
+Click its instance id to launch the app UI.

 Follow on-screen instructions to locate the develroot.

-Let's have a detailed look at the starter mutator before delving into implementation details:
+Let's have a detailed look at the mutator module of the starter app before delving into implementation details:

 import { // (2)